bhl47fastrobots/fastrobots/lab5_report.md

       break;
 ```

-Notice that the `START_PID_MVMT` command has the additional command of noting the start time of the movement (to be used during the PID movement to drive forward blindly until we are within sensing distance of the wall).
+Notice that the `START_PID_MVMT` command has a line of code which notes the start time of the movement (to be used during the PID movement to drive forward blindly until we are within sensing distance of the wall), and another line of code that resets the integral value for the PID controller.
 Additionally, the `STOP_PID_MVMT` stops the motors at the end of the movement so that the robot doesn't continue to move once the PID movement has ended.

 The `SEND_PID_LOGS` command sends back the ToF sensor readings as well as the output of the PID control loop.
 This is **NOT** the PWM signal sent to the motors, as there is some extra processing needed for that.
 This is simply the output of the PID control loop.